naninovel/docs/docs/guide/resource-providers.md

 :::

 ::: info NOTE
-We're not providing any tutorials or support for Unity's addressable asset system itself, like setting up a remote web hosting for you assets or other deploy/serving scenarios; consult the [support page](/support/#unity-support) for more information.
+We're not providing any tutorials or support for Unity's addressable asset system itself, like setting up a remote web hosting for your assets or other deploy/serving scenarios; consult the [support page](/support/#unity-support) for more information.
 :::

 ## Project